konflux-ci/release-service-catalog/tasks/collect-data/README.md

 | releaseplanadmission | Namespaced name of the ReleasePlanAdmission        | No       | -             |
 | snapshot             | Namespaced name of the Snapshot                    | No       | -             |
 | subdirectory         | Subdirectory inside the workspace to be used.      | Yes      | -             |

+## Changes in 2.0.0
+  * A second step was added to the task
+    * The step lists keys that are disallowed for each of the three release resources
+    * If any of the disallowed keys are found in the corresponding resource, the check will fail the task

 ## Changes since 1.0.1
   * Updated hacbs-release/release-utils image to reference redhat-appstudio/release-service-utils image instead